privcount/privcount/doc/TorNetworkOverhead.markdown

 The Tor network also has the following overheads:

+## General Overheads

+In general, PrivCount ignores some invalid events, such as DNS resolution failures.
+It also ignores or has incomplete data for some events where the relevant hooks have not yet been implemented.

 ## Directory

 Tor's directory documents are used by clients to locate relays and build